clip-italian/clip-italian/README.md

 | MRR@5           | **0.5039**   | 0.3957|
 | MRR@10          | **0.5204**   | 0.4129|

-_If the table above doesn not show, you can have a look at it [here](https://raw.githubusercontent.com/clip-italian/clip-italian/master/images/table_imagenet.png)._
+_If the table above does not show, you can have a look at it [here](https://raw.githubusercontent.com/clip-italian/clip-italian/master/images/table_imagenet.png)._

 It is true that we used the training set of MSCOCO-IT in training, and this might give us an advantage.
 However, the original CLIP model was trained on 400million images (and some of them might have been from MSCOCO).